 Rainsmart 65 Tonne soakaway crates have a void ratio of 95% - this is the amount of free space within the crate structure that can be used for rainwater storage.
 The capacity of this 1 cubic metre soakaway is an impressive 943 Litres.
 This is far superior to traditional hardcore style soakaways.
-Under normal conditions this would be sufficient to hold water from a roof area of approximately 50 square metres.
+Under normal conditions, this would be sufficient to hold water from a roof area of approximately 50 square metres.

-The high load carrying ability of the Rainsmart Heavy crate system (vertical crush capacity 65 tonnes per square metre) makes it the ideal system ideal for use in load applications in new housing development, commercial and infrastructure projects.
+The high load-carrying ability of the Rainsmart Heavy crate system (vertical crush capacity 65 tonnes per square metre) makes it the ideal system ideal for use in load applications in new housing development, commercial and infrastructure projects.

 Manufacture and useful life

-Prime quality polymer is used to manufacture the STM-02 65 tonne crate system.
+Prime quality polymer is used to manufacture the STM-02 65-tonne crate system.
 The system is unaffected by chemicals and bacteria commonly found in uncontaminated soils and stormwater runoff.

-When installed as per Rainsmart Installation guidelines, and within the stipulated design parameters, the system has a design life in excess of 50 years.
+When installed as per Rainsmart Installation guidelines, and within the stipulated design parameters, the system has a design life in excess of over 50 years.